 What is Severe Asthma?

 For people living with severe asthma, saying they have ‘asthma’ is not enough to describe it.
-Many people do not know severe asthma is a debilitating and traumatic breathing condition.
-Up to 200,000 Australians may experience life with severe asthma.
+Severe asthma is a debilitating breathing condition experienced by up to 200,000 Australians.
+No one with asthma takes breathing for granted.
+People with severe asthma are some of the strongest people we know.

-Someone with severe asthma will still have regular asthma symptoms and asthma attacks despite being on high doses of medication.
-Their asthma does not respond or get better with usual asthma medicines.
+Someone with severe asthma may have regular asthma symptoms or asthma attacks despite being on high doses of medication.
+Their asthma may not completely respond or completely recover with usual asthma medicines.

-Severe asthma is very difficult to treat requiring high doses of inhaled medication plus special medicines in a lot of cases.
-People with severe asthma will try a lot of medicines over their life.
-They will experience persistent and life-threatening breathing problems and need emergency care on a regular basis.What is asthma
+Treatment for severe asthma may require high doses of inhaled medication plus other special medicines.
+People with severe asthma may try a lot of medicines over their life.
+They may experience persistent and life-threatening breathing problems and need emergency care.

-Treatments for severe asthma can be tailored when you have the correct diagnosis and receive specialist care.
 Over the past 10 years, we have seen new, specialised treatments become available for people with severe asthma.
-These require prescription by specialist respiratory doctors who will need to conduct a detailed assessment of your condition before they are able to prescribe them.
-If no specialist treatments are suitable, your specialist doctor may be able to work with you to gain better control of your asthma with other available treatments.
+These require prescription by specialist respiratory doctors who will conduct a detailed assessment.
+If no specialist treatments are suitable, your specialist doctor may be able to work with you to better control your asthma with other available treatments.
+To find out how to get a referral to a respiratory specialist, see How to Access Better Asthma Care.

 Whilst treatments are evolving, more research and development is needed to improve the quality of the lives of people with severe asthma.